schachmat/wego/README.md

 6. If you're visiting someone in e.g. London over the weekend, just run `wego 4 London` or `wego London 4` (the ordering of arguments makes no difference) to get the forecast for the current and the next 3 days.
-7. OPTIONAL - By default the temperature is displayed in Celsius.
-To display in Fahrenheit, add the `"Unit" : "F"` to your `.wegorc`.
+7. OPTIONAL - By default the temperature and wind is displayed in metric units.
+To display the temperature in Fahrenheit and wind speed in mph, add the `"Units" : "imperial"` to your `.wegorc`.
+There is also the ability to mix and match wind speed and temperature units, via `"TempUnit"` and `"WindUnit"`.

 ##License